 But maybe fear has been given a bad name.
 In our anxiety-riddled age, when medications are commonly prescribed to treat phobias and lesser conditions, it might seem that fear is something to prevent rather than overcome.
-In some cases, I’m sure that’s true; unreasonable or paralyzing fear can hold us back, and ironically, can make us less safe if we are overwhelmed by it.
+In some cases, I’m sure that must be true; unreasonable or paralyzing fear can hold us back, and ironically, can make us less safe if we are overwhelmed by it.

 However, fear can be an asset if we use it as a motivation to act cautiously, recognizing the risks but moving forward when the stakes are high and there is much to gain.
 Undoubtedly, some of history’s greatest acts of valor came from ordinary people who knew what they were up against and felt very afraid, but pressed on anyway.
 Some of these heroic stories we know about; many we never will.